 Sherry has continued her art education since those early days in her grandfather’s studio.
 She’s studied drawing, photography, woodcut engraving, printmaking, and sumi-e at Alexandria, VA’s Torpedo Factory, and copper oil painting at Lorton’s Workhouse Arts Center.
 Most recently, she earned a natural history illustration certificate from the University of Newcastle, EdX.
 In keeping with family tradition, Sherry’s mother (a talented professional artist) also advises Sherry in her creative work.

 In 2019, while wholly embracing her mid-life crisis, Sherry enthusiastically took up a new type of riding—motorcycles!
 Scratchboard is also well-suited for depicting the varied tonal depths of chrome and gears found in motorcycles, automobiles, and many things mechanical.
 In light of this, she began including motorcycle portraits in her artwork.

-Sherry’s mission is to create art and support publications that inspire, educate, and promote compassion and care toward animals, our planet, and each other.
-Sherry continues to provide editing, design, and publishing services, and her re-branded company—Catsworth Studios, LLC—now also offers professional portrait commissions and fine art.
+Sherry’s work celebrates individuality and honors connection.
+Her artistic mission is to create art and support work that inspires compassion and care toward animals, our planet, and each other.
+Sherry continues to provide editing, design, project management, and select publishing services.
+Her re-branded company—Catsworth Studios, LLC—now also offers professional portrait commissions and fine art.
 A lifelong vegetarian athlete and advocate of cruelty-free lifestyles, Sherry donates a portion of all proceeds to support animal welfare, wildlife rescue, and domestic violence shelters.

 Catsworth Studios, LLC